Yash-Sagvekar55/HotelBT/README.md

-Normal run using any browser
+Normal run using any browser,
 Language used Html,css